jakeboone02/format-quantity/README.md

 Formats a number (or string that appears to be a number) as one would see it written in imperial measurements, e.g. "1 1/2" instead of "1.5".

+For the inverse operation, converting a string (which may include mixed numbers or vulgar fractions) to a number, check out [numeric-quantity](https://www.npmjs.com/package/numeric-quantity).

 ### Installation

 ##### npm